BoazGithub/TreeFormer/README.md

 - ✅ Complete training system with automatic visualization
 - 🔍 Feature maps from all network layers
 - 🌡️ Heatmap overlays on original imagery
-- 🖼️ High-quality outputs in **TIF @ 300 DPI**
+- 🖼️ High-quality outputs in **TIF @ 300 DPI** or you may refine baseed on your wish
-- 🗂️ Organized, publication-ready folder structure
 - 🧠 Standalone visualization mode (no retraining needed)
 - 🧩 Highly configurable (paths, layers, DPI, batch size, etc.)